reactioncommerce/docs/docs/creating-and-organizing-products.md

 These options are available for the top-level product, each variant and each option.
 Hiding the product will hide the entire product from the storefront.
 Hiding a variant will hide that variant and all of its options, while hiding an individual option will affect only that option.

-> **Note**: In some cases, an administrator signed into the shop may still be able to see products marked as hidden.
+> Note: In some cases, an administrator signed into the shop may still be able to see products marked as hidden.

 To change change the visibility of a product, variant, or option: